WXP (software)

-WXP, the Weather Processor, is a weather data manipulation and visualization package developed at Purdue University in the 1980s.
-In 1989, WXP was adopted by Unidata as the Unix-based weather analysis tool and was distributed to over 40 universities.
-WXP became a showcase venture for Unidata which at the time was promoting many of the new standards of software development and user interaction.
+WXP, the Weather Processor, is a metrological data manipulation and visualization package originally developed at the Department of Earth and Atmospheric Sciences, Purdue University in the 1980s.
+In 1989, WXP was integrated with Unidata’s Scientific Data Management (SDM) effort and, as part of that SDM package, was distributed to over 40 universities and colleges and ported to a variety of Unix and workstation platforms.
+WXP was used within the Unidata ecosystem alongside emerging community standards for data formats and display (for example, integration with the Unidata LDM ingest and later support for netCDF and X Windows).
+It reflects the program’s involvement with the then-current software and interface practices.
 In 1992, WXP was copyrighted and sold commercially through the Purdue Research Foundation.

-WXP version 4 became widely used in the university community to develop weather web site.
-The primary developer of WXP Dan Vietor developed the wxp.eas.purdue.edu web site which became one of the first weather web sites on the World Wide Web.
-With the move of the developer to Unisys in 1998, the rights to WXP were transferred to the Unisys corporation.
-As of 2020, Unisys no longer supports WXP but the developer continues to maintain and support it.
+WXP version 4 in particular was used by members of the university community to produce weather web site and related educational resources.
+The primary developer of WXP Dan Vietor developed the wxp.eas.purdue.edu web site, which the WXP project materials describe as one of the early weather-related web sites.
+According to the current project overview, with Vietor’s move to Unisys, the development of the WXP software continued under Unisys.
+As of 2020, the WXP website was still up and running, which means the project’s team is likely still maintaining and distributing the software themselves.

-Although many developers have played a role in WXP over the years, Dan Vietor is generally regarded as the main contributor.
-His work in developing WXP was honored at the 2005 American Meteorological Society Annual Meeting, where he was presented the DeSouza Award by Unidata.
+Although many developers have contributed to WXP over the years, Dan Vietor is generally regarded as the main contributor.
+His contributions to WXP were recognized at the 2005 American Meteorological Society Annual Meeting, where he received the Russell L. DeSouza Award from Unidata.

-WXP is a commercially licensed product.
-WXP is still used by many web sites for data visualization including College of DuPage and Plymouth State University.
+WXP is reported in project documentation as a commercially licensed product.
+According to the project’s website, WXP has been used to visualize weather data.
+However, independent proof of its use at schools like College of DuPage and Plymouth State University was not found.